satellite830/AnnoView/README.md

 This script generates GenBank files for each protein accession number.
 Now you have a gene neighborhood dataset in GBK format that can be uploaded to AnnoView.

-However, you may want more information displayed in AnnoView, e.g. taxonomic information, and functional annotations by PFAM and KEGG.
+However, you may want more information displayed in AnnoView, e.g. taxonomic information, and functional annotations by Pfam and KEGG.

 The following example shows how to retrieve those information and add them into the AnnoView downloaded CSV file, I'll be using the protein accession numbers of Slr4 proteins and their homologs as the input file